siu-sing/snake/README.md

 #### AI Snake of more than one unit length

 However, as the AI snake grows in length, and given the randomness of fruit respawn, snake would inadvertently run into itself.
-The suggested direction will then need to be modified when this happens, and this will be dependent on the direction of the segment it is about to collide into.
+The suggested direction will then need to be modified when this happens, and this will be dependent on the direction of the snake segment it is about to collide into.

 The following psuedo code handles this:
 ```